charvi-a/Kaggle/README.md

 I worked on a Kaggle competition to predict house prices using different regression techniques in Python.

-I used Random Forests as well as an Elastic Net model(a regularized regression method that linearly combines L1 and L2 penalties of Lasso and Ridge methods) to predict house prices.
+I used Decision Trees as well as an Elastic Net model(a regularized regression method that linearly combines L1 and L2 penalties of Lasso and Ridge methods) to predict house prices.

 Techniques used to improve the model:
 - Hyperparameter tuning